orionrobots/orionrobots.github.io/_posts/2022-11-02-freecad-annotations.md

 ---
+date: '2022-11-02'
+description: A problem with FreeCAD annotations
+layout: post
+tags:
+- robotics
+- electronics
+- freecad
 title: FreeCAD annotations issue
-description: "A problem with FreeCAD annotations"
-layout: post
-tags: [robotics, electronics, freecad]
 ---
 Today I'm trying out a freecad weekly build.
 I've been doing a lot in TechDraw, and needed to replace a view, but all the annotations are behind the view.
 I'm hoping the weekly build has the view stacking implementation for <https://github.com/FreeCAD/FreeCAD/issues/6012> so I can get the annotations in front of the view.